-If you purchased the optional workstation and monitor bundle, the default Windows user name and password is printed on a sticker on the top of the host computer.
+With the workstation and monitor bundle, the default Windows user name and password is printed on a sticker on the top of the host computer.

 CAUTION!
 We strongly recommend that you change the default Windows password.

 Changing the Windows Password